csc7/PP5_CI_GDEC/README.md

     - Sign-out page.
     - 404 page to let the user know of any error while loading the site.
 - **SKELETON**: the information and products are accessed through a fixed navigation menu on top of the pages and a footer.
-- **SURFACE**: the website is based on a contrast different tonalities of blue (with fonts in strong dark blue); with red banners (the top one including advertising messages) separating the fixed navigation menu, the body and the footer.
+- **SURFACE**: the website is based on a contrast of different tonalities of blue for the header and footer, white for body, and fonts in strong dark blue; with red banners (the top one including advertising messages) separating the fixed navigation menu, the body and the footer.

 ## **User Goals**